srips1990/yobichain/README.md

 ![Image of Yobi](http://www.primechaintech.com/assets/base/img/content/github/github_yobichain.png)

-YobiChain is your very own private blockchain ecosystem preloaded with development tools, database, web & FTP servers and the following 4 blockchain applications:

-1. HashChain, a simple blockchain powered drag n drop solution for authenticating and verifying electronic records.
+YobiChain is your very own private blockchain ecosystem preloaded with database, web & FTP servers and HashChain, a simple blockchain powered drag n drop solution for authenticating and verifying electronic records.

-2. PrimeVault, a simple blockchain powered document storage and retrieval system.

-3. PrimeContract, a simple blockchain powered system for digitally signng contracts.

-4. YobiWallet, a simple blockchain powered wallet for Yobicoins, a smart asset.

 Yobichain is maintained by [Primechain Technologies Pvt.
 Ltd.](http://www.primechain.in).
 This version of Yobichain runs on [Multichain](https://github.com/MultiChain).